Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 ### node

+The `node` is the name of you laboratory/institute, it should be the same for all the entities you manage.

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |
 | Mandatory | 1 | Should be the same for all the data you provide |